 In support of MSU Billings' efforts to improve its sustainability initiatives across campus, Housing & Residential Life has taken steps to decrease the energy, water and heat usage in our residence halls.
 Recycling and student awareness campaigns are a priority for our department, knowing that students are the catalyst for success and educational outreach.

 - All residence halls have recycling units on each floor that are equipped to accept aluminum, plastic, and mixed paper.
 These units are collected twice a week by our community partner EARTH FIRST AID.

 - A partnership between ASMSUB and the residence halls has been created to provide passive programming for students in the halls to better understand how they can reduce energy and waste as members of our global community.

-- As we begin the fall 2012 year, information will be provided in each room to remind students how to be sustainable and save energy as well as water and heat throughout the year.
+- As we begin fall semester, information will be provided in each room to remind students how to be sustainable and save energy as well as water and heat throughout the year.

 - Swap tables have been created in some residence hall lobbies at the end of each academic year to provide students a place to put unwanted items so that other students could take those items.

 - During vacation periods when the residence halls are closed lights are turned off or down, computers are turned off, heaters are turned down to 65 degrees and any appliance or electronic is shut off and/or unplugged to save energy consumption.